-- Species are becoming extinct 100 times faster than they would without human impacts.
+- According to recent estimates, species are becoming extinct at least 1,000 times faster than they would without human impacts.

-- Populations of wild animals have more than halved since 1970, while the human population has doubled.
+- Populations of wild animals have declined by more than two-thirds since 1970, while the human population has more than doubled.

 - Only five times before in our planet’s history have so many species and so much biodiversity been lost so quickly.
 The fifth was when the dinosaurs were wiped out.
-That is why scientists and conservationists call what is happening now the ‘sixth mass extinction’.
-In a report published in July 2017, some went further to describe the loss of biodiversity today as ‘biological annihilation’.
+That is why scientists and conservationists call what is happening now the Sixth Mass Extinction.
+Some have even described the loss of biodiversity today as ‘biological annihilation’.

 - Because of industry, agriculture and fossil fuel use, carbon dioxide in the air is at its highest level for millions of years.
 At the same time, disruption of other chemical cycles is turning seas and rivers into dead zones.

 - Climate change is already affecting the world around us.
 Global warming is causing glaciers to melt, sea levels to rise, species to go extinct and severe weather events such as floods, droughts, and hurricanes to increase.

 We can and must ease the pressure on our world.
 As individuals and communities, we can take action such as buying less, reusing and recycling more, moving towards a plant-based diet and ensuring what we do use and consume is as sustainable as possible.